 - Vivendi against Deutsche Telecom in Europe’s largest telecoms arbitration relating to a shareholders’ dispute worth in excess of €2.5 billion under the rules of the Vienna International Arbitration Centre.
 The arbitrations were successfully concluded in a global settlement of all litigations and arbitrations.

-- Altimo, the telecom platform of the Alfa Group and the largest shareholder in VimpelCom, in securing a vicotry against Telenor, its second largest shareholder.
-Telenor sought to enforce its alleged pre-emptive rights under the VimpelCom shareholders agreement to preserve its voting interest in a major takeover.
+- Altimo, the telecoms platform of the Alfa Group and the largest shareholder in VimpelCom, in securing a victory against Telenor, its second-largest shareholder.
+Telenor sought to enforce its alleged preemptive rights under the VimpelCom shareholders agreement to preserve its voting interest in a major takeover.
 Telenor withdrew with prejudice all of its claims against Altimo, allowing the $23.5 billion merger to proceed.

 Mining, Resources and Commodities